How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 7. Using the Same Resume for Every Job

-One common mistake I see among job seekers is using a single generic resume for every role.
+One common mistake I see among job seekers is using a single generic resume for

 ATS evaluates relevance, not effort.